UtaUtaUtau/UtaUtaUtau/README.md

 ### Welcome!

 Hi!
 Welcome to my GitHub.
-I have some repositories in here that are usually just forks of vocal synth stuff...
-I'm the sole creator of the Python package [pyUtau](https://github.com/UtaUtaUtau/pyUtau).
+I have some repositories here for most of my resources for the sake of putting it in one place.
+I'm the main dev of the Python package [pyUtau](https://github.com/UtaUtaUtau/pyUtau) and the UTAU resampler [straycat-rs](https://github.com/UtaUtaUtau/straycat-rs).
 I also maintain [some scripts](https://github.com/UtaUtaUtau/nnsvslabeling) to help in developing [ENUNU](https://github.com/oatsu-gh/ENUNU) databases.
 I also have a [script](https://github.com/UtaUtaUtau/nnsvs-db-converter) for converting NNSVS databases into [DiffSinger](https://github.com/openvpi/DiffSinger) databases!
 I have other AI SVS things lying around there but that's about it!

 ### About me